roman01la/uix.css/README.md

 ## Evaluators

-`uix.css` tries to inline constant values and pure expressions to reduce the number of dynamic styles, this is especially usedful when you have a set of shared design tokens in code, like colors, font sizes, spacing, etc.
+`uix.css` tries to inline constant values and pure expressions to reduce the number of dynamic styles, this is especially useful when you have a set of shared design tokens in code, like colors, font sizes, spacing, etc.

 In this example the value of `border-color` var will be inlined, as well as `(str "1px solid " border-color)` expression. `css` macro analyzes the code and evaluates well known functions given that their arguments are constant values.
 ```clojure